pngan/homek8s/README.md

 ```
 Initially the new pod is will in a Creating state, and then after a few seconds it will transition to a Running state.

-A pod is an emphemeral objects (comes and goes) and the normal way to interact with the pod is via a kubernetes service.
-You can see list the service using the command:
+A pod is an emphemeral object (comes and goes) and the normal way to interact with the pod is use a kubernetes abstraction of the pods called a service.
+You can get the service IP address using the command:

 ```bash
 k get services